What is Double Taxation?

 4. Personal income tax status

-Shareholders can add themselves as employees in smaller companies or as executive directors in larger companies and get paid a salary; however, they would still be taxed on their salary through a personal tax rate, and it would not qualify as double taxation.
+Shareholders can add themselves as employees in smaller companies or as executive directors in larger companies and get paid a salary; however, they would still be taxed on their salary through a personal tax rate.
+It would not qualify as double taxation.

 Managing International Double Taxation